phytonics/stellar/docs/stellar/stars/low_mass_star.md

 - $\mu_{ic}$ is the mean molecular weight of the core

 ### Exceeding the SC Limit
-Note, however, that the SC limit can be exceeded if there is another source of pressure supporting the weight of the star, aside from gas and radiation pressure.
+Note, however, that the SC limit can be exceeded if there is another source of pressure supporting the weight of the star, aside from gas and radiation pressure.<br>
-This can occur in the star if the electrons in the gas become **degenerate**, which happens when the gas density is so high that the electrons are forced to occupy the *lowest possible energy state*.
+This can occur in the star if the electrons in the gas become **degenerate**, which happens when the gas density is so high that the electrons are forced to occupy the *lowest possible energy state*.<br>
 However, due to **Pauli's exclusion principle**, which forbids electrons from occupying the same quantum state, the electrons will be stacked on progressively higher energy levels.
-This results in a sort of non-thermal **electron degeneracy pressure** which pushes against the gravitional collapse and allowing the star to **exceed the Schönberg–Chandrasekhar limit**
+This results in a sort of non-thermal **electron degeneracy pressure** which pushes against the gravitional collapse and allowing the star to **exceed the Schönberg–Chandrasekhar limit**<br>
-For more details, visit the article on [white dwarves](../dwarves/white_dwarf.md)
+For more details, visit the article on [white dwarves](../dwarves/white_dwarf.md).
 ---
 ## Questions! :)